skellis46/slipbox/somatics unlimited.md

 I haven't yet finished this cataloguing effort because I ran out of time.
 In fact, I didn't get close.
 Up to Volume 14.2 in 2022, 272 articles have been published in JDSP.
 This number excludes editorials, reports, book reviews and volume 14.1S, but includes interviews and editorials for special issues.
 To this date I have only worked through 85 of these 272, which is just shy of a third. [down] [down]

-My observations today have emerged from working with the JDSP archive.

-[down]

-## A note on cherry picking
+## A note on methods

-Human beings are cherry pickers.
-We seek and notice examples that confirm our beliefs or ideas and don't notice or ignore examples that contradict these beliefs.
-Such confirmation biases are not conscious.
-For example, goal-oriented motivated reasoning is driven by personal emotions.
-That is, the heuristic for judging new information is, more or less: how does this information make me feel?

-In this presentation I have tried to mitigate against cherry picking.
-I did this by randomly selecting 20 articles from the full 272 and then worked my way down that list of 20 articles to include as examples in this presentation.
-For example, I drew the quote-claims I presented at the beginning from the first four randomly selected articles.
-This randomised process also reveals just how common the following observations are in the JDSP corpus.
+I have six observations to share today.
+These observations emerged from this analysis of the 85 articles.
+However, the articles I use to exemplify these observations were all drawn at random from the entire list of 272 JDSP articles.
+For example, I drew the quote-claims I presented at the beginning from four articles randomly selected from the entire JDSP corpus.
+At no stage did I randomly select an article and then return it to the pile because it didn't suit my needs or desires.
+This reveals my confidence about how common these observations are in the JDSP corpus.

-[down]

-add how these quotes are plucked from context and in that sense it is unfair -- or something like this.
+To the best of my ability, all authors have been removed from the examples I present today.
+I am not interested in somehow shaming the work of people who have work published in JDSP.
+I read extraordinary scholarship and practice that moved and challenged me, but that does not mean the work is somehow flawless.

+Finally, the quotes you'll see are plucked from the context in which they were written.
+This is unfair on my part and is a significant weakness of my analysis here this morning.
+That is, it's relatively easy to find aspects of any research article that reveal some kind of flaw or problem.
+Despite this weakness, I believe it is worth sharing these observations to provoke debate and conversation.

+Here goes.

+[right]

 ## Six observations

-[down]
+[right]

 ### 1. Abstractions

 [right - auto] Most of the extraordinary number of practices presented in JDSP are described in ways that would be difficult to recognise for those not already in the know.
 Their descriptions contain abstractions that are easily taken for granted.

-Here's an example pulled from article 81 of 272, and it's about building an artist book as a form of tactile writing: [right]
+Here's an example pulled from randomly selected article 81 of 272, and it's about building an artist book as a form of tactile writing: [right]

 > [the artist book] was an attempt to embody – through ‘written’ archiving – the intersensorial metatext of a performance that was pregnant with tactile intention [@bonenfant-2013-writing p.122].

 Note the abstractions.
-What is intersensorial metatext?
+What is an intersensorial metatext?
 And how might it be embodied?
 What is a tactile intention and how does it get pregnant?

 [right - blank]